A lot of self-proclaimed spiritual people don’t like their Egos. Some of them write entire books explaining why you shouldn’t like yours either.

 It’s inaccurate because: Even though there is the possibility of your thoughts being inaccurate, distorted, or dysfunctional, every action or inaction you take is directly linked to a thought-process, whether it be conscious or subconscious.
 And in the physical world, you are defined by your actions.

-Some people say that mediation gives you glimpses of your real, nonphysical self, that is unbound by the thinking process.
+Some people say that meditation gives you glimpses of your real, nonphysical self, that is unbound by the thinking process.
 But this statement is hyprocritical, because if what you use to think, your mind/brain, cannot comprehend your real nature, then as long as you have a mind/brain (you use your mind/brain to meditate by the way) — you cannot comprehend your real nature!

 It’s dysfunctional because: It downright confuses you, and alienates you from yourself.
 If you cannot accept and own your thoughts as being a part of you, then there is no ground to define what makes the “inside” you different from other people.